MobilityData/gbfs.org/docs/en/learn/data-policy.md

 ## Additional considerations
 The value of open mobility data can only be fully realized when that data is easily accessible to the public and traveler privacy is protected; GBFS is designed to support both.
 Cities and agencies should publish the locations of gbfs.json files on their websites or open data portals and on the [openly available dataset catalog](https://github.com/MobilityData/gbfs/blob/master/systems.csv) connected to GBFS.

+Extreme care should be taken when requiring data from operators that is outside the scope of the specification.
+Data regarding vehicles that are part of an active rental should never appear in GBFS feeds.
+The over-collection of data — collecting data without a defined purpose — is strongly discouraged.
+Combining shared mobility data with other publicly available datasets could have serious privacy implications.

+### For European countries
 Requesting open data from shared mobility operators will become even more crucial in the upcoming years as the European Commission enforces the obligation for each Member State to set a National Access Point (NAP) acting as a portal to all open data in regards to mobility services and all consumer-facing information.
 NAPs are designed to support a thriving European ecosystem built on interoperability between mobility modes and regions, reinforcing the ability of any consumer to travel seamlessly within the European Union.
 GBFS is a common and accepted format that allows countries to comply with the European regulations on several levels:

 * It complies with the will of creating a common open market, which will prevent monopolistic positions;